open62541/open62541/tools/nodeset_compiler/README.md

 ```

-DataTypes that cannot be encoded as a definite serial object (e.g. by having a member of NumericType, but not a specific one), will have their isEncodable() attribute disabled.
+DataTypes that cannot be encoded as a definite serial object (e.g., by having a member of NumericType, but not a specific one), will have their isEncodable() attribute disabled.
 All dataTypes that complete this node can be used to effectively determine the size and serialization properties of any variables.

 Having encoding rules means that data can now be parsed when a <Value> tag is encountered in a description.
 Calling NodeSet.allocateVariables() will do just that for any variable node that holds XML Values.